A meteor shower that produces fairly good observed rates for people who are able to observe late into the night.

 Although some outliers can be detected by the end of the first week of November, Leonid activity only becomes obvious to visual observers around the start of the third week of the month and activity has dropped back to very low levels a week later.

-Peak rates in 2018 are expected to occur on during the night of Nov 17-18 (Sat-Sun).
-Moonlight will not be a major issue for the 2018 Leonid peak, as the Moon is just after first quarter and sets at about the time of maximum activity.
+Peak rates are expected to occur on during the night of Nov 17-18 (Sat-Sun).
+Moonlight will be a major issue for the Leonid peak, as the Moon will rise before the radiant and remain visible all night..

 Of all the major meteor showers, it is the Leonids that produce the fastest (71 km/sec) meteors.
 This can make them tricky targets for video observers.
 Many of the brighter Leonids leave persistent trains.